 TUITION AND FEES ARE SUBJECT TO CHANGE.
-AT THE TIME OF REGISTRATION, ALL STUDENTS ARE REQUIRED TO PAY THEIR FEES.
+AT THE TIME OF REGISTRATION.
+ALL STUDENTS ARE REQUIRED TO PAY THEIR FEES.

-Tuition and Fees
+General Fund Tuition and Fees

-Tuition and fees are payable in advance in accordance with deadline dates announced each semester.
+General fund tuition and fees are payable in advance in accordance with deadline dates announced each semester.

-The following is a complete schedule of tuition and fees, prepared by the Board of Trustees of Community-Technical Colleges effective Fall 2004.
+The following is a complete schedule of tuition and fees, prepared by the Board of Trustees of Community-Technical Colleges, effective Fall 2005.